Giving youth pastors the tools they need to make and shape disciples.

 Teaching about sex on a Sunday morning was not the way I wanted to start my day.
 Yes, both groups needed to hear about it but I would usually create different venues to discuss deeper matters with the appropriate group.
 I found retreats or high school events to be more effective for these kinds of discussions.

 Yes, topics of sex, dating, etc are going to come up anyway even if you’re talking about John 3:16.
 Yes, it’s happened and will happen when you have a mixed class.
-The key, for me, was not to get flustered and to do my best to offer the best answers in the moment and then navigate the conversation back to the topic.
+The key, for me, was not to get off track and to offer the best answers in the moment and then navigate the conversation back to the topic.

 Putting middle and high school together is not optimum for certain topics, but I also find this time to be a bonding time.
 It’s a “we’re all in this together so let’s survive” time.
 My students, for the most part, were less worried about being together than I was.
 They didn’t mind.
 So, I eventually relaxed and worked with what I had, and let God do the rest.